-Can I listen to the meeting if I cannot attend in person?
+Can I listen to the meeting if I do not register for the virtual annual shareholder meeting?

-The meeting is open to all interested parties.
-You can also listen to a live webcast of the meeting if you are unable to attend.
+You can listen to a live webcast of the meeting.
 Instructions are available at cinfin.com/investors approximately two weeks before the meeting.
+If you do not register for and virtually attend the annual shareholder meeting, you will not be able to vote your shares during the meeting, ask questions or otherwise actively participate in the virtual meeting.
 An audio replay is available on the website within two hours after the close of the meeting.

-How can I obtain a 2019 Annual Report?
+How can I obtain a 2020 Annual Report?

-You can obtain our 2019 Annual Report on Form 10-K as filed with the SEC at no cost in several ways.
-You may view, search or print the document online from cinfin.com/investors or viewproxy.com/cinfin/2020.
+You can obtain our 2020 Annual Report on Form 10-K as filed with the SEC at no cost in several ways.
+You may view, search or print the document online from cinfin.com/investors or viewproxy.com/cinfin/2021.
 You may ask that a copy be mailed to you by contacting the corporate secretary of Cincinnati Financial Corporation.
 Or, you may request it directly from Shareholder Services.
 Please see the Investor Contacts page of cinfin.com/investors for details.
 These contacts are also listed at the end of this proxy statement.